In Japan, real-world romance might decline, but there is still an array of Japanese romantic comedy movies that appeal to several circumstances.

 Plot: Shinya Hashimoto, a real-life wrestler, performs Shishio, a wrestler which produces a complete home for his humble and gorgeous wife, only to possess it demolished when his opponent, Ichijoh (deliciously evil Westerner and real-life K-1 warrior, Nicholas Pettas), shows up and begins throwing elbows in an off-the-ropes wrestling throwdown.

 The wife of Shishio is hospitalized and becomes infected with the Mermaid Bacteria, causing her to develop fins, scales and begin to squeak.
 And the only catch?
-A team of evil wrestlers occupies his beautiful home right out of a horror movie.
+A team of evil wrestlers occupies his beautiful home right out of a horror and Best japanese comedy movie.

 6- Crying Out Love in the Center of the World